 During my use of the Google Classroom app I have found several other benefits that were not immediately apparent when my school started using it.

-Organising Parent-Teacher Consultation Evenings
+Organizing Parent-Teacher Consultation Evenings

-We have been using it as a centralised place for booking parent-teacher consultation evening appointments.
+We have been using it as a centralized place for booking parent-teacher consultation evening appointments.
 All teachers are part of a Google Classroom and like when students are set an assignment, we are set one that consists of an appointment sheet.

 We book appointments with our students on this form and school admin automatically know when our appointments are.

-Organising Staff Appraisals
+Organizing Staff Appraisals